qwertie/loyc.net/index.md

 <div class="sidebox" markdown="1">![](/loyc-trees/loyc-tree-diagram-sm.png)
 </div>

 [Loyc trees](/loyc-trees) are a general-purpose tree structure designed to represent source code.
-They are comparable to LISP syntax trees, with just enough added complexity to represent programming languages from the Algol family, such as C#.
+They are comparable to Lisp syntax trees, with just enough added complexity to represent programming languages from the Algol family, such as C#.

 ### LES ###